chouseknecht/cluster-up-role/README.md

 $ ansible-playbook shipit-openshift.yml
 ```

-To view the project, use a browser to log into the OpenShift console at `https://local.openshift:8443/console`.
+The above created a new project on OpenShift called `jenkins`.
+To veiw the project, log into the OpenShift console by opening [https://local.openshift:8443/console](https://local.openshift:8443/console).
 The username is `developer`, and the password is `developer`.
-If you followed the example above, you will see a `jenkins` project.
-Click on `jenkins` to open the project overview.
+Click on `jenkins` to view the project overview.

 Click the following image to watch a video of the Jenkins service deployment: